Kuuuube/kanjigrid/README.md

 - Default window size is larger to better fit modern display resolutions.

+- Chinese character groupings can be selected

 ## Bug Fixes

 - `Save HTML` and `Save Image` now properly function.

 - Fields with spaces in their name are now properly searchable.

+- Fixed divide by zero error when no kanji are found and a kanji grouping is selected